FlorianWoerz/SLS_Evidence_long_tail/README.md

 # Supplementary data of "Evidence for Long-Tails in SLS Algorithms"

 This repository contains all data produced for the empirical evaluations of the paper "Evidence for Long-Tails in SLS Algorithms" of Anonymous Authors.
-The instances used to obtain this data can be found in the Zenodo repository specified in the paper.
+The instances used to obtain this data can be found in the Zenodo repository specified in the paper: https://doi.org/10.5281/zenodo.4715893.

 ## General Folder Structure

-The repository contains the following directories.
+The repository contains the following directories/files.
 Here, we briefly describe the contents of each folder.
 Furthermore, all important folders contain a description file which gives more details.